Pedro Sobota's GitHub Page

 03/2024

-This means a relation is established relating objects to properties, and we implement scoring algorithms ordering the objects with respect to a single object and supply a 'distance' measure between any two objects.
-We now know the most similar and dissimilar objects with respect to an object.
-We can, given a set of objects related to properties, check for holes and define missing combinations of properties as new, previously unknown, objects.
+I implemented a relation relating objects to properties, and a scoring algorithm ordering arbitrary objects with respect to a particular object which worked as a similarity measure between two objects.
+It's now possible to identify most similar and dissimilar objects with respect to an object and check for definitional holes, defining new objects for such missing combinations of properties.

 Collections, Multiset